Analytical Fock-State Generation and SWAP using a Rabi-Driven Transmon: Pulse Procedure

 We performed measurements of both Fock state generation and SWAP, including Bell state generation.
 The measurements involved measuring the Wigner characteristic function of one or both of the memory modes.
 The measurement of the Wigner characteristic function is performed by initializing the qubit with a $\pi/2$ pulse, followed by a conditional displacement $\hat{D}(\alpha\hat{\sigma}_z)$ operation.
 This is followed by a $\pi$ pulse and an additional $\hat{D}(\alpha\hat{\sigma}_z)$ conditional displacement in order to improve the effective dephasing rate.
 Following these pulses the real and imaginary parts of the Wigner characteristic function are encoded in the non-$z$ axes expectation values of the qubit, and thus an appropriate $\pi/2$ pulse along one of those axes is performed along with a measurement in order to extract the Wigner characteristic function.
 This is described in more detail in~\cite{touzard_stabilization_2019}.
 This operation is followed by a cavity reset for all participating memory modes using the method described in~\cite{karaev_cavity-mode_2025,blumenthal_experimental_2026}.

 Additionally, immediately following generation or SWAP, we performed a measurement of the qubit.
-Since both methods are designed such that the qubit is supposed to be in the $\left|g\right>$ state following the operation, we used this measurement to preemptively discard measurements in which the qubit ended up in the $\left|e\right>$ state.
+Since both methods are designed such that the qubit is supposed to be in the $\left|g\right>$ state following the operation, we used this measurement to post-select on this outcome, discarding measurements in which the qubit was instead in the $\left|e\right>$ state.